navalvaidya/BigDataTrendsMarketplaceG10/README.md

 **For more details for configuration visit:** https://docs.splunk.com/Documentation/AddOns/released/AWS/SplunkCloud

 ## Demo
 Once the connection is established between splunk and S3 we can create various visualtizations or Dashboards on the web log data.
-Please follow the below demo link to ubderstand the exact use cases:
+Please follow the below demo link to understand the exact use cases.

 **Link:** https://youtu.be/V0T5IYoYOZE

 ### What is Splunk?